-In each Senior 3 English language arts curriculum (Comprehensive Focus, Literary Focus, and Transactional Focus), each general student learning outcome is elaborated through clusters of specific learning outcomes, which are categorized under headings.
+In each Senior 4 English language arts curriculum (Comprehensive Focus, Literary Focus, and Transactional Focus), each general student learning outcome is elaborated through clusters of specific learning outcomes, which are categorized under headings.
 The specific learning outcomes are relevant for students in a variety of learning environments and are cumulative across the grades.

 Students are expected to demonstrate the specific learning outcomes for their current grade while building on and maintaining the learning outcomes for previous grades.
-For this reason, the student learning outcomes for Grade 8, Senior 1, and Senior 2 are provided in this document along with the Senior 3 student learning outcomes.
-To assist teachers in preparing students for Senior 4, this document also presents the Senior 4 student learning outcomes developed through the WCP process.
-Manitoba's Senior 4 student learning outcomes will be finalized as English language arts curricula are developed for Senior 4.
+For this reason, the student learning outcomes for Grade 8, Senior 1, Senior 2, and Senior 3 are provided in this document along with the Senior 4 student learning outcomes.